 You should always wear a quality groin under your shorts if there is a chance you might be sparring

-I have a more detailed guide on groin guards here.
+Some I would recommend are in a more detailed guide on groin guards here.

 A mouth guard

 Sparring will inevitably involve you taking some shots to the head, and even though they should be controlled shots in protective gear – there’s still a risk to your teeth.